kmlv/MoneyPolitics/README.md

 1. Make Tetris and the Diamond Game includable templates that should appear on the Real Effort template depending on a session config parameter - Skyler

+1. The players should be able to send messages to the rest of the players without any restriction - Marco (DONE)

 1. The players should receive a message separated by a ";" value between each of them - Marco